V/H/S/Beyond: "Dream Girl"

 Mumbai paparazzi Arnab and Sonu are tasked to get footage of the latest Bollywood sensation Tara.
-They get to the studio and meet their contact, Gippy, who tells them to go into Tara's trailer, but Sonu wants to see the set first.
-They sneak into a filming session of her next film, which ends abruptly when Tara's manager gets infuriated at the number of takes the director is using and demands that Tara go on break.
-Arnab then leaves the set, sneaks into Tara's trailer, and hides in the closet.
+They meet their contact, Gippy, who instructs them to go to Tara's trailer.
+They instead film one of Tara's shoots, which is interrupted by Tara's manager, who demands that she go on break.
+Afterward, Arnab sneaks into Tara's trailer and hides in the closet.